-D. System and Failure Models
+E. System and Failure Models

-We consider a system model, where a set of processing components, generically referred to as nodes, are interconnected via a network.
+We consider a system model where a set of processing components, generically referred to as nodes, are interconnected via a network.
 Each node executes thread sections.
 The order of executing sections on a node is determined by the scheduler residing at the node.

-We consider the Case 2 approach of Real-Time CORBA 1.2 [16] (which also supports distributable threads) for thread scheduling.
-According to this approach, node schedulers use the propagated thread scheduling parameters and independently schedule thread sections on their respective nodes to optimize the system-wide timeliness optimality criterion.
-Though this results in approximate, global, system-wide timeliness, Real-Time CORBA 1.2 supports the approach, due to its simplicity and capability for coherent end-to-end scheduling.
+We consider the Case 2 approach of Real-Time CORBA for thread scheduling.
+According to this approach, node schedulers use the propagated thread scheduling parameters and independently schedule thread sections on their respective nodes using the same timeliness optimality criterion.
+Thus, scheduling decisions made by a node scheduler are independent of those of other node schedulers.
+Though this results in approximate, global, system-wide timeliness, Real-Time CORBA explicitly supports the approach, due to its simplicity, message-efficiency (from the thread scheduling standpoint), and capability for coherent end-to-end scheduling.
+Real-Time CORBA also describes - but does not support - Cases 1, 3, and 4, which describe non real-time, global, and multilevel distributed scheduling, respectively.
+The Case 3 approach, in contrast with Case 2, advocates distributed scheduling, where nodes explicitly cooperate to construct system-wide thread schedules, incurring message overhead costs.
+An example scheduling algorithm that follows the Case 3 paradigm is described in [20].
+We follow the Case 2 approach.

-We consider a single hop network model (e.g., a LAN), with nodes interconnected through a hub or a switch.
-We assume a reliable message transport protocol with a worst case message delivery latency D.
+We consider a single hop network model (e.g., a local area network), with nodes interconnected through a hub or a switch.
+We assume a reliable message transport protocol with a worst case message delivery latency D (as opposed to the case 3 message costs).

 We denote the set of nodes as $N_i \in N, i \in [1, m]$.
-We assume that all node clocks are synchronized using a protocol such as [14].
+We assume that all node clocks are synchronized using a protocol such as [21].
 We consider an arbitrary, crash failure model for the nodes.

-E. Scheduling Objectives
+F. Scheduling Objectives